THIS IS VETERINARY MEDICINE.

 Over the course of its 124-year history, the Auburn University College of Veterinary Medicine has produced more than 6,400 veterinarians and more than 500 specialists and researchers.
 Auburn is the seventh oldest college of veterinary medicine in North America and was the first in the southeastern United States.
 Alumni live throughout all 50 states and many nations.

 Auburn was a part of the first regional education program in the U.S., offering veterinary education programs to neighboring states, and is why Auburn veterinarians are prevalent throughout the Southeast.
 In 1949, Dr. Redding S. Sugg, the third dean of the College, helped found the Southern Regional Education Board (SREB), and Auburn is proud of its ongoing 64-year partnership in veterinary education with the Commonwealth of Kentucky through the SREB agreement.

-The College is devoted to three strategic goals: (1) enhance student success; (2) promote discovery; and (3) practice the highest standards of veterinary medicine.
+The College’s Strategic Plan has three major goals: (1) enhance student success; (2) promote discovery; and (3) practice the highest standards of veterinary medicine.